Facet-GM/backup-2/Cool Ideas & Other Questions to Answer.md

 What is the shape of the world?
 How many continents are there?

 Need a more planned out history of the Human Kingdom.

+The Kingdom of Sularia is a large desert region, how do they get around?
+The idea that I have is for some type of skimmer or surfboard apparatus.